 Another critical difference is that upon signing, the buyer must make a down payment, usually 10% of the purchase price.
 Not to be confused with the downpayment, a buyer must also prepare to their mortgage lender at closing, which is typically another 10% of the purchase price.

 Non-Binding Offers and counteroffers

-When someone makes an offer on a New York home; typically done by writing an offer to purchase or filling out a one-page submit offer form provided by the listing broker.
+When someone makes an offer on a New York home, typically done by writing an offer to purchase or filling out a one-page submit offer form provided by the listing broker.
 A buyer is not required to sign the document when making the offer or make what’s called an “earnest money deposit” (A deposit typically made to show good fate and their solid intentions to close the deal).

-The seller can, then either decline, accept the offer or make a counteroffer.
-However, if the buyer does not accept the counteroffer the contract is still not legally binding.
+The seller then can either decline, accept the offer, or make a counteroffer.
+However, if the buyer does not accept the counteroffer, the contract is still not legally binding.
 Both parties must reach a full agreement regarding all the terms and sign before the contact becomes legit.
 Because the seller can sign last, they have enormous negotiating power.
 They can use this to test other buyers and choose the best offer.
 All while holding the current buyer completely captive.

 Delivering the downpayment upon signing

-Down payment; along with your signature pages; will then be delivered to the sellers’ attorney.
+Down payment, along with your signature pages, will then be delivered to the sellers’ attorney.
 Once they have signed and sent copies back to the buyers’ attorney, they will officially be “in a contract.”
 Neither side can now walk away without being in breach of the contract and subject to litigation.

-The deal is now binding and in the escrow period however not yet complete.
+The deal is now binding and in the escrow period, however not yet complete.
 If the buyers’ mortgage financing goes through and no outstanding liens against the property, the title will be transferred and money exchanged.